Revised: September 2022

 Master of Fine Arts Alumni Survey

-156 graduates of our Certificate programs were sent an alumni survey in 2019.
-This group represented all graduates of various programs that were in place since 2006, including a Professional Certificate in Photography, Professional Certificate in Filmmaking, Professional Certificate in Multi-media as well a successor program called the Independent Filmmaking Certificate Program (ran 2015 only), and the current program, Professional Certificate in Visual Storytelling.
+167 graduates of our Certificate programs were sent surveys in 2021.
+This group represented all graduates of various programs that were in place since 2006, including a Professional Certificate in Photography, Professional Certificate in Filmmaking, Professional Certificate in Multimedia as well a successor program called the Independent Filmmaking Certificate Program, and the current program, Professional Certificate in Visual Storytelling.